 John “Liver-Eating” Johnson is known in history as a sailor, mountain man, Indian fighter, and lawman who earned the moniker of “Liver-Eating” because he allegedly killed a number of Crow Indians and ate their livers.

-His real name was John Garrison Johnston and he was born in Little York, New Jersey in July of 1824 to Isaac and Eliza Garrison.
+His real name was William Garrison and he was born in Little York, New Jersey in July of 1824 to Isaac Garrison and Eliza Mettler.

 Johnston became the constable of Coulson/Billings, Montana in the early 1880s.
 He also served as a town marshal in Red Lodge, Montana in the 1890s.
 In December 1899, he was admitted to a veteran’s hospital in Los Angeles, California where he died the next month on January 21, 1900, of peritonitis.
 He was buried in nearby Sawtelle National Cemetery.